GiggioG/thermal-printer/ARTICLE.md

 Recently I came across [WerWolv's blogpost](https://werwolv.net/blog/cat_printer) about reverse engineering his thermal printer's protocol and I was inspired to try with my own.
-Furthermore, I decided on attempting this with as little looking at their write up as possible.
+Furthermore, I decided on attempting this with as little looking at their article rias possible.

 ## 1. Sniffing BLE traffic with ESP32
 At first I attempted to just look at the data directly.
 Using the `nRF Connect`